ishank-dev/Text-Genre-Classifier/README.md

 https://www.kaggle.com/PromptCloudHQ/imdb-data

-Sample Predictions on first dataset
+Sample Predictions on IMDB Dataset
 ```
 John Wick------------->Action,Crime,Thriller
 An ex-hitman comes out of retirement to track down the gangsters that took everything from him.